 If you and I were having a conversation over coffee and I asked you to tell me about your significant other, or your kids, or any other special person in your life, chances are good that you could say quite a bit about them.
 In fact, you may know more about them than you think.

-This is the deal….you should know your dog no less than you do any other important person in your life.
+This is the deal….you should know your dog no less than you do any other important individual in your life.
 Your dog deserves that level of thoughtfulness.
-In fact, considering that your dog is unable to communicate verbally, it becomes of vital importance to learn all you can about him or her.
+In fact, considering that your dog is unable to communicate verbally, it becomes of vital importance to learn all you can about his or her habits and idiosyncrasies.

 Training doesn’t have to be a chore.
 That’s actually the big secret to training.
 Good trainers know that training should be short and sweet.
 That translates into brief 5 minute sessions that are kept light, easy, and fun.
 5 minutes too much for your busy schedule?
 Try 1 minute sessions.
 I’m not kidding.